-Industry reaction was decidedly mixed to Blockbuster's $1 billion-plus cash bid for Circuit City.
+New York — Industry reaction is decidedly mixed to Blockbuster’s $1 billion-plus cash bid for Circuit City.

-While some observers gave the concept kudos for its convergence of content and hardware, others failed to see a tangible upside to the consolidation.
+While some observers gave the concept kudos for its convergence of content and hardware, others told TWICE they failed to see a tangible upside to the consolidation.

 Blockbuster would also benefit from Circuit’s recently overhauled logistics systems, he said in a conference call, and could close stores in overlapping locations.